Funeral Flowers: A Guide to Meaningful Floral Tributes

 One popular form of personalised tribute is word-shaped flower arrangements.
 These typically spell out a name or relationship, such as:

-These arrangements are often created using tightly packed flowers, such as carnations or chrysanthemums, to form clear, legible letters.
-They provide a striking visual tribute that immediately conveys the relationship between the deceased and those mourning them.
+These arrangements provide a striking visual tribute that immediately conveys the relationship between the deceased and those mourning them.

 Custom-Shaped Designs